mcverter/Dissertation/work/__NEWEST__/AOP20220314.md

 Levinas, Kropotkin, and Sarah Hrdy can give us an understanding of the Becoming of Being not only in terms of metabolism but also as birthing, as the generation of generations, a continuous creation.

----

-\*\* ENDING MARCH 13, 2022

----
+- Before March 13

   Over the years, I have written many texts that outline an "Anarchism of the Other Person", an anarchafeminism read through the writings of Emmanuel Levinas and Petr Kropotkin.
 This task has long seemed urgent to me because it contrasts (but perhaps also complements) with contemporary anarchist writings informed by Nietzsche, Deleuze, Nietzschean, Stirner, Heidegger, etc. That is, anarchism is compelled by our continuous ethical orientation to other persons (even the other person who I am to myself over time), not by a Heraclitean flux of interpenetrating forces.

 In this work I will explore several avenue to check upon the possibilities for discussing the work of Emmaneul Levinas as a philosopher of anarchism of the other person.